anthonylangsworth/EDMFAT/doc/faq.md

 Copying allows players to annotate activity.
 For example, they can explain why actions are relevant or apparent anti-minor faction activity.

 Copying allows players to edit or remove irrelevant activity.
-Some may thing reduces the trustworthiness of EDMFAT's results.
-However, not all data sent to Discord or a website is automatically trustworthy.
+Some may think this reduces the trustworthiness of EDMFAT's results.
+However, ignoring this potential change, not all data sent to Discord or a website is automatically trustworthy.